ethereum/ethereum-org-website/src/content/developers/tutorials/erc721-vyper-annotated-code/index.md

 2. The address is approved to spend that token
 3. The address is an operator for the owner of the token

-This function is a view because it doesn't change the state.
+This function can be a view because it doesn't change the state.
+To reduce operating costs, any function that *can* be a view *should* be a view.

 ```python
 @internal